matuteiglesias/journal/content/Other/2025-01-15_Developed_Household_Task_Tracking_System.md

 **🕒 03:15–03:40**
 **🏷️ Labels**: Household, Tasks, Tracking, Cleaning, Organization
 **📂 Project**: Other
-**⭐ Priority**: LOW

 ### Session Goal
-The session aimed to develop a structured system for tracking weekly and daily household tasks to enhance organization and task management at home.
+The session aimed to develop a structured system for tracking weekly and daily household tasks to enhance organization and [[task management]] at home.

 ### Key Activities
 - Created a structured document for tracking household tasks, including sections for general cleaning, kitchen duties, and outdoor maintenance.
 - Developed a tracking sheet with sections for weekly and daily tasks, responsibility assignments, and completion tracking.
-- Converted the tracking sheet into a [[CSV]] format for easier data management, removing unnecessary columns like 'Date'.
+- Converted the tracking sheet into a [[CSV]] format for easier [[data management]], removing unnecessary columns like 'Date'.
 - Outlined a comprehensive list of cleaning tasks, categorized by frequency and area, suitable for task assignment and tracking.

 ### Achievements